 Use eye contact, hand gestures, and facial expressions to communicate the same way your child tends to communicate.

-As a parent with an autistic child, it’s essential to practice acceptance.
+As a parent with an autistic child, practicing acceptance is essential.

-Remember that it’s always better to use positive reinforcement as effective behavior management than punishments.
+Remember that using positive reinforcement as effective behavior management is always better than punishments.